 Finally, one last clue that the super-rich might have better intel than us?
 One word: data.
 Many of the new billionaire preppers come from the tech industry of Silicon Valley.
 These people have massive amounts of data - much of it personal and private, which we trust they use responsibly.
 Yet, there's no reason they can't personally use the intel they get from our data to keep themselves secure - without anyone knowing.
 Who knows what this data says?

-Perhaps the financial elite are preparing for a market bubble to burst.
+Perhaps the financial elite is preparing for a market bubble to burst.
 The market has been rising steadily over the past year, bolstered by Trump's election, and underpinned by his first moves in office.

 Follow the money - again

 However, Trump himself (a billionaire) said out on the campaign trail that we were in a "big, nasty bubble."
 Many financial insiders believe the administration is being proactive in protecting against a market burst.
 Yet, with the stock market at record highs, most assume it will dip and level off at some point.